 Irritability is a common symptom of anxiety - especially anxiety attacks.
-Those with severe anxiety often find that they're easy to upset, and unfortunately this means that those close to you both literally (as in distance) and figuratively (as in close partners) are at risk for causing you to lash out because of this irritability.
+Those with severe anxiety often find that they're easy to upset, and unfortunately this means that those close to them both literally (as in distance) and figuratively (as in close partners) are at risk for causing them to lash out.

-In this article, we'll explore this type of close irritability, including why it occurs and what you can do to reduce it.
+In this article, we'll explore this type of irritability, including why it occurs and what you can do to reduce it.

 Types of Close Irritability

 Anxiety causes you to feel negative emotions often.
-It also gives less tolerance for additional stress and mental energy.
-The more severe your anxiety, the more likely irritability will occur.
-If you haven't taken our free 7 minute anxiety test yet, you should take it now to understand how the severity of your anxiety affects men and women just like you.
+It also provides less tolerance for additional stress and mental energy.
+The more severe your anxiety, the more it is possible that irritability will occur depending on the type of anxiety and your own experience with it..

 It's not unlike depression, where your mind is genuinely altered to have not necessarily negative thoughts, but worrisome thoughts that make it hard to cope with daily life.
 Many people with anxiety are "in their own head" 24 hours a day, trying as hard as they can to feel happier again.

 When you are that close to the edge, it's no wonder that so many people struggle to maintain their emotions, and are quick to negative ones.
-When you are dealing with so many anxiety symptoms at all times, you are in such a struggle with yourself that anything that adds to it makes it even harder to control in the future.
+When you are dealing with so many anxiety symptoms at all times, you are in such a struggle with yourself that anything that adds to it makes it even harder to control.